Whyzanet/WhyzaGC/README.md

 Fiesta tableware red/orange plate: 6500 CPM

-Maximum tested using a combination of the above: 208 CPS or 12500 CPM
+Maximum tested using a combination of the last 3 samples listed above: 208 CPS or 12500 CPM

 ## ESP8266/ESP32/OLED specific settings